leo0514/vpc-on-classic-network/using-lbaas.md

 ### Why am I receiving a `401 Unauthorized Error` code?

 Check the following access policies for your user:

 * The access policy for the load balancer resource type
 * The access policy for the resource group
 * If `HTTPS` listeners are used, also check the service-to-service authorization for the Certificate Manager instance.

 ### Why is my load balancer in `maintenance_pending` state?

-The load balancer will be in `maintenance_pending` state during various maintenance activities such as:
+The load balancer will be in `maintenance_pending` state during various maintenance activities, such as:

 * Horizontal scaling activities
 * Recovery activities
 * Rolling upgrade to address vulnerabilities and apply security patches